redpesk-core/afb-app-manager/doc/afm-user-daemon.md

          Prints a short help.

-Configuration of the launcher
+Launcher Configuration
 -----------------------------

 It contains rules for launching applications.
-When **afm-user-daemon** need to launch an application, it looks to the mode of launch, local or remote, and the type of the application as given by the file ***config.xml*** of the widget.
+When **afm-user-daemon** has to launch an application, it looks for launch mode (local or remote), as well as for the type of application describe in ***config.xml*** widget configuration file.

-This couple mode and type allows to select the rule.
+This tuple mode+type allows to select the adequate rule.

-The configuration file is **/etc/afm/afm-launch.conf**.
+Configuration file is **/etc/afm/afm-launch.conf**.

 It contains sections and rules.
-It can also contain comments and empty lines to improve the readability.
+It can also contain comments and empty lines to improve readability.

-The separators are space and tabulation, any other character is meaning something.
+The separators are space and tabulation, any other character should have a meaning.

 The format is line oriented.
 The new line character separate the lines.

-Lines having only separators are blank lines and are skipped.
+Lines having only separators are blank lines and ignored.
-Line having the character # (sharp) as first not separator character are comment lines and are ignored.
+Line having character #(sharp) at first position are comment lines and ignored.

-Lines starting with a not separator character are differents of lines starting with a separator character.
+Lines not starting with a separator are different from lines starting with a separator character.

 The grammar of the configuration file is defined below: